Twitch enhanced broadcasting

 That’s it!
 When you go LIVE with the Output, Streamrun uses Twitch’s Automatic Stream Configuration to fetch the optimal stream setup, including resolutions, codecs, and bitrates, from Twitch's servers.
 Your stream then goes live with multiple resolutions to ensure the best experience for all viewers.

 Is Twitch Enhanced Broadcasting good?
 Absolutely.
-It’s built for creators who want more control, higher quality, and a smoother viewer experience.
+It’s built for creators who want more control over quality and a smoother viewer experience.
 With built-in support (hopefully soon to be public) for AV1, HEVC, and high resolutions (1440p and 4k), it’s a major step forward.
 And it works seamlessly on Streamrun.